ScienceOctopus/ScienceOctopus.github.io/_posts/2019-09-15-prototype.md

 This prototype development brings us to the end of the mini science grant from Mozilla, which has been a fantastic boost for Octopus, taking us to the first stage of development.

 As ever, if you'd like to give any feedback, or have a sneak prevew of the prototype, do email me.
-We'd love to have as much user-input as possible. alex.freeman@maths.ac.uk
+We'd love to have as much user-input as possible. alex.freeman@maths.cam.ac.uk